 Tai Chi is both essentially and in the detail deeply connected with Taoist philosophy and notions.
-The communication between Tai Chi and Taoism is still alive, because Taoist notions and science highly conduced to the Chinese culture, in which Tai Chi arose.
+The communication between Tai Chi and Taoism is still alive, because Taoist notions and science highly conduced to the Asian culture, in which Tai Chi arose.

-The cultural historic coherence between Tai Chi and Taoism is among other things illustrated by the congruity between the thoughts in the Chinese book of wisdom Tao Te Ching and the principles in Tai Chi.
+The cultural historic coherence between Tai Chi and Taoism is among other things illustrated by the congruity between the thoughts in the ancuent book of wisdom Tao Te Ching and the principles in Tai Chi.

 Tao Te Ching was written by Lao Tzu considered to be the founder of Taoism.
 Amongst the numbered poems in Tao Te Ching the following can be found: